Hever to Ashurst walk

 3. The path eventually comes to a metal footbridge where you cross Kent Water again.
 Turn left at a bridleway T-junction to immediately recross the stream, leaving the SBP.
 Keep ahead on a wide grassy strip between a hedge and a fence, later passing a cluster of farm buildings off to your left.
 The bridleway turns half-left and you go through a metal gate onto a minor road (Moat Lane).

-4. Cross Moat Lane and take the signposted footpath opposite, going over a stile next to an old fieldgate.
-The simplest route is to follow a faint grassy path slightly to the right, skirting around the low hill ahead.
-This goes up to the tree boundary and continues along the field edge to the far corner.
+4. Cross Moat Lane and take the signposted footpath opposite, going over a stile next to an old fieldgate and making your way around a sheepfold into a large field.
+The OS map shows the right of way as heading slightly left over a low hill, but in practice it is easier to follow a faint grassy path towards the tree boundary on the right and continue around the field edge to the far corner.

 6. Continue along the bottom edge of this field, parallel to the railway.
 At the far end go through a new metal kissing gate, taking care as you come out directly onto a road.
 The station access road is just off to the right.
 If the ticket hall is locked you can go past it to get onto the single platform?.